 How do you get actual results from a diet?
 A diet incorporates the food you routinely eat.
 It is not a restriction or a prohibition of food.
 A healthy diet allows your body to balance energy with fat loss.
-Subsequently, a healthy diet provides your body with the right amount of energy, nutrients, and satisfaction.
+Subsequently, a healthy diet provides your body with the right energy, nutrients, and satisfaction.
 Starting a diet that burns belly fat requires knowledge of your health, selecting S.M.A.R.T. goals that lead to a change in lifestyle, and using resources that make dieting and exercise easier.

 First, use the knowledge about your health to get accurate results from a diet.

-Second, use S.M.A.R.T goals to get the best results from a diet.
+Second, use S.M.A.R.T goals to get the best results from a diet

 A big part of building a diet that burns body fat is establishing S.M.A.R.T. goals that yield positive results.
 The purpose should be specific but not restrictive or prohibitive.
 The plan should define a boundary that supports flexibility and variety in your diet.
-An example of a goal that defines a boundary is eating three meals a day for 90 days.
+An example of a goal that defines a boundary is eating three meals daily for 90 days.

 Third, use convenient resources to get significant results from a diet.